ktrnthsnr/just-tech-news/README.md

 - $ `npm install express sequelize mysql2`
 - Install NPM package dotenv to manage sensitive data, info https://www.npmjs.com/package/dotenv
 - $ `npm install dotenv`
-- To install the database for this project, you'll need a Heroku account and the JawsDB add-on.
+- To install the database for this project, you'll need a Heroku account with the JawsDB add-on.
+When uploaded to Heroku, add the process.env variables within the Heroku dashboard.
+For local testing, you can create an .env file to store your credentials.
+More info in the Testing.md
 - For more info, https://elements.heroku.com/addons/jawsdb
 - To install mysql manually (if not already installed per above)
 - $ `npm install -g mysql`